Costs and Financial Aid

 If your student completed the FAFSA in the prior year, you can access your renewal FAFSA and update the information as necessary.

 A parent can apply online for a Federal Parent Loan for Undergraduate Student (PLUS).

-A one-time paper award letter showing estimated financial aid is sent in early spring to incoming freshmen and transfer students.
+A Financial Aid Offer is sent by email in early spring to incoming freshmen and transfer students.